dalibo/pev2/README.md

 (pev)][pev].
 Kudos go to [Alex Tatiyants][atatiyan].

-The [pev][pev] project was initialy written in early 2016 but seems to be abandonned since then.
+The [pev][pev] project was initialy written in early 2016 but seems to be abandoned since then.
 There was no activity at all for more than 3 years and counting though there are several issues open and relevant pull requests pending.